Small Bust Adjustment – French Darts

 2. Come back to the pattern and slash it open as follows:

 * Starting from the waist or the hem, cut vertically towards the Apex.
 At the Apex, pivot towards the armhole.
 Continue cutting diagonally and stop just before the armhole.

 * Cut on the French dart line all the way from the bottom and stop just before meeting the cut at the Apex.

-* From the centerline, cut horizontally towards the vertical cut to get a small separate square.
+* From the center front, cut horizontally towards the vertical cut to get a small separate square.
 This is optional.

 3. Allow the Apex to overlap the amount you measured in your sample to close out that amount.